Functional Quantum Computing: An Optical Approach: Functional Quantum Computing

-In this new functional model, a proof-of-principle quantum operation has been given which has an elegant functional definition but a complex circuit representation \cite{D'ArianoProgrammableQuantumComputation}.
-This example operation demonstrates the functional representation's ability to intuitively describe quantum computations.
-In addition, a visual representation of this functional operator suggests a practical method to conserve expensive physical resources, thereby significantly improving on a direct circuit-based implementation.
-This functional quantum operator takes as input $N$ quantum operators, $U_0$,$U_1$,...,$U_{N-1}$, a register of control qubits, and a register of input qubits.
+This new functional model is showcased by the $N\!-switch$ operation\cite{D'ArianoProgrammableQuantumComputation}, which has an elegant functional definition but a complex equivalent quantum circuit.
+This $N\!-switch$ operator takes as input: $N$ black box quantum operators, $U_0$,$U_1$,...,$U_{N-1}$, a register of control qubits, and a register of input qubits.
 It coherently orders the input quantum operators based on the value of the control qubits, creating a meta-operator---a superposition of quantum operators in (potentially) many different orderings---that is then applied to the input qubit register \cite{D'ArianoProgrammableQuantumComputation}.
-This operation was originally called $Q_{\mathrm{SWITCH}}$ \cite{D'ArianoSwitch}, but is referred to as $Q^{(N)}_{\mathrm{PERMUTE}}$ in this paper in order to avoid confusion with the all-optical switches introduced in the next section.
-To illustrate the differences between the circuit-based and functional descriptions, consider the simplest case: $Q^{(2)}_{\mathrm{PERMUTE}}$.
+To illustrate the differences between the circuit-based and functional descriptions, consider the simplest case: $2\!-switch$.